Our Child Custody Lawyers Are Near You and Ready to Help

 Understanding the Types of Child Custody

 In many instances, a divorce decree specifies where your children will live.
-It’s always best to work out an amicable arrangement voluntarily or with the support of a mediator.
-When that’s not possible, the courts will intervene and make that decision for you based on the child’s best interests.
-Typical form of child custody handed by courts include the following.
+It’s always best to work out an amicable arrangement voluntarily or with the support of a mediator. o When that’s not possible, the courts will intervene and make that decision for you based on the child’s best interests.
+A qualified child lawyer can help guide you through either situation to help provide an appropriate solution.
+Typical forms of child custody handed by courts include the following:

 Physical and Legal Custody: Physical custody is awarded to one parent.
 The child lives with that parent most of time.
 But the custodial parent shares actual legal custody of the child.
 Sharing custody means both parents can make decisions about the child’s education, religion, health care, and other critical issues.